unpoller/unpoller/integrations/inputunifi/examples/README.md

 to your own custom dashboards.

 This folder also contains dashboard screenshots and example configuration files in four supported formats.
-You can use any format you want for the config file, just give it the appropriate prefix for the format. ie. an xml file should end with `.xml`.
+You can use any format you want for the config file, just give it the appropriate suffix for the format. ie. an xml file should end with `.xml`.